overte-org/overte-website/README.md

 NodeJS and the Node Package Manager are required to install this project locally.

-In an Ubuntu based system, install them with:
+On an Ubuntu based system, install them with:

 ```sudo apt install nodejs npm```